 Wing: Incompetence is at its Zenith.
 Be patient.

 Editor: Midday is noon -- normally the zenith of illumination, and hence symbolic of awareness or truth.
 Here however, a condition equivalent to a full solar eclipse is portrayed.
 (The exact opposite of the position of the king in the Judgment.)
 The "small Mei star" is a distant sun, a lesser light: symbolically, a feeble comprehension.
 Darkness is ignorance, and the right arm represents one's power or ability to act.
 Blofeld, Liu, Ritsema/Karcher and Cleary (2) state that rain or "froth" is screening the light -- a hint that emotion may be clouding clear perception.
 (Water symbolizes the emotional realm.)
 These somewhat confused images nevertheless all agree that clear choice is eclipsed by ignorance: you are essentially powerless, and should refrain from significant action.
-If this is the only changing line, the new hexagram becomes number 54, Propriety, the Judgment of which states that "action will be evil, and in no wise advantageous."

 I am an empiricist, not a philosopher; I cannot let myself presuppose that my peculiar temperament, my own attitude to intellectual problems, is universally valid.
 Apparently this is an assumption in which only the philosopher may indulge, who always takes it for granted that his own disposition and attitude are universal, and will not recognize the fact, if he can avoid it, that his "personal equation" conditions his philosophy.